QantasLink: Current fleet

-QantasLink flights, except those flown by the Embraer E190s, are operated by the individual airlines that make up the group – National Jet Systems, Network Aviation and Sunstate Airlines.
+QantasLink flights, except the Embraer E190s wet-leased from Alliance, are operated by the individual airlines that make up the group – National Jet Systems, Network Aviation and Sunstate Airlines.
 All flights use QF IATA codes.
 All airlines except Network Aviation operate under the ICAO callsign QLK ("Q-LINK").
 Until 5 January 2009, Sunstate operated under its own callsign, and in 2025 for National Jet Systems.
 Network Aviation aircraft continue to operate under their own callsign NWK ("NETLINK").

-As of October 2025, QantasLink operates the following aircraft:
+As of July 2026, QantasLink operates the following aircraft: